practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 <br/>

 Above list doesn't mean that more program versions couldn't be refactored for the desired _no leaks are possible_ outcome, but it may take too much effort by me.
-With D for example, I've been spending some time to make it less memory leaking, but didn't succeed.
+With D for example, I've been spending some time to make it less memory leaking, but I didn't succeed.

+> [!NOTE]
+> _still reachable_ blocks may come exclusively from the dynamic linker or runtime used in a compiled language and not from the source code of the program itself!

+Like for example from the [ld.so - dynamic linker/loader](https://www.man7.org/linux/man-pages/man8/ld.so.8.html).

 <br/>